Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: : Grasping Diverse Objects and Follow Object Trajectories

 \section{\name: Grasping Diverse Objects and Follow Object Trajectories}

-To tackle the challenging problem of picking up objects and follow diverse trajectories, we first acquire a universal dexterous humanoid motion representation in Sec.\ref{sec:representation}.
-Using this motion representation, we design a hierarchical RL framework (Sec. \ref{sec:grasp}) for grasping objects using simple state and reward designs guided by pre-grasps.
+To tackle the challenging problem of picking up objects and following diverse trajectories, we first acquire a universal dexterous humanoid motion representation in Sec.\ref{sec:representation}.
+Using this motion representation, we design a hierarchical RL framework (Sec. \ref{sec:grasp}) for grasping objects using simple\footnote{Here, the ``simple reward'' refers to not needing paired full-body-and-hand MoCap data when computing the reward, which increases complexity.} state and reward designs guided by pre-grasps.
 Our architecture is visualized in Figure \ref{fig:arch}.